lorbus/account-transactions-report/README.md

 7. Dockers (with PostgreSQL and Java 8 images)
 8. Flyway tool for DB migrations and versioning
 9. Undertow embedded web server
+10. Authentication with JWT and OAUTH2

 ## Not Implemented

-1. Security
+1. CD/CI
-2. Authentication (JWT)
+2. Integration tests
-3. Authorization